All Episodes

 We can't actually compel the vast majority of the population to obey the law all of the time.

-They follow the law, they do it uh voluntarily, no one has to put a gun to their head.
+No one has to put a gun to their head.

-The spirit of the law uh goes along with their beliefs, their way of being, their tradition, their understanding, their morality.
+The spirit of the law goes along with their beliefs, their way of being, their tradition, their understanding, their morality.

 A few people have to be compelled because that's always the case, but you can't force it on everyone.

-And this is why it's really important that when you make laws, there you have a shared basis of morality and tradition and understanding how this should work, right?
+And this is why it's really important that when you make laws, you have a shared basis of morality and tradition and understanding how this should work, right?

 Because you can't force it down on everybody.

-When we had this situation again to make the comparison with the last civil war, you had, of course, a period of reconstruction after the Civil War.
+When we had this situation, again, to make the comparison with the last Civil War, you had, of course, a period of reconstruction after the Civil War.

 And it's basically long-term military occupation of the South.